bandstrar/react-pinterest/README.md

 ![Image](https://i.imgur.com/Mk6QnAf.png)

 The user can also delete and update their boards.
 Deleting a board will remove all of the pins from that board, but not delete the pin itself.
+The user can also search for a board or pin by name in the search bar.

 ## Technologies Used